osuchanglab/autoMLSA/README.md

 ## Using a local BLAST database

+NCBI has removed the ability to search the WGS database using a remote BLAST search from the command-line.
+Therefore, if you require a search of the WGS database, you will need to download the genomes from the WGS database and include then as a local BLAST database.
+Use the download\_genomes.pl script to do so.
+You will need to update the path (or include the programs in your PATH) to the edirect command-line utilties, which should be installed already prior to running the autoMLSA.pl script.
+To download the genomes, for example, the Pseudomonas genomes, do `autoMLSA/scripts/download_genomes.pl -type mlsa -download Pseudomonas`.
+The genomes will be donwloaded to a file called Pseudomonas.fasta.
+You can then combine this file with your own genome sequence files, or generate a BLAST DB using makeblastdb, to include these sequences in your local MLSA run.
+You will want to turn off searching of the nr/nt database if you use this approach, as you will be downloading the genomes present in nt as well.
+Do this by including -nonr as a flag for your autoMLSA run.

 When using your own BLAST database, the FASTA files have to be formatted properly prior to BLAST DB generation, excluding any FASTA files that have been downloaded from NCBI (if the FASTA files have a recognizable accession number, they will be detected).
 FASTA files containing the genome sequence need to be formatted properly to be recognized and understood by autoMLSA.
 This process can be accomplished with the fasta\_format.pl script located in the autoMLSA/scripts folder.
 The formatting script expects each genome to be contained in an individual FASTA file, with the format of strainName.fasta.

 For example, if you were using the Escherichia coli strain K12, the genome file would be named K12.fasta.
 You would then provide the species name with the -genome flag: